Brown Political Review

 The Brown Political Review (BPR) is a quarterly, student-run political magazine and website at Brown University in Providence, Rhode Island.
 It covers the politics of regional, domestic and international affairs, the political culture and dialogue at Brown and the ongoing state of political journalism in the United States.
 BPR is managed and edited by undergraduate students of Brown University, and features writing from staff contributors and submissions from the Brown community.
 The magazine also features original interviews and media productions, as well as student artwork from Brown and the nearby Rhode Island School of Design.
-It is sponsored by Brown University’s Political Theory Project.
+It is sponsored by Brown University’s Center for Philosophy, Politics, and Economics.

 Background

 Founding

 The magazine was founded in 2012 by Brown undergraduates.
 It receives financial sponsorship from the Political Theory Project, an interdisciplinary think tank at Brown that has attracted criticism for acceptance of gifts from conservative foundations.
 The magazine was conceived as a destination for political news analysis, emphasizing strength of argument and well crafted reporting over partisan status or ideology.